What Is Stage 2 Mesothelioma?

 Stage 2 Mesothelioma Treatment

-- Chemotherapy: Chemotherapy is usually administered as a neoadjuvant or adjuvant treatment to help kill cancer cells not removed by surgery.
-In early stages of mesothelioma, peritoneal patients may be eligible for surgery combined with a heated chemotherapy wash or HIPEC, which has improved 5-year survival rates to at least 50%.
+In the early stages of mesothelioma, peritoneal patients may be eligible for surgery combined with a heated chemotherapy wash, or HIPEC.
+This treatment modality has improved 5-year survival rates to approximately 50%.

-- Radiation: Radiation can be given before or after surgery to help prevent the spread or recurrence of mesothelioma cells.
+Radiation may be administered before or after surgery.
+This therapy prevents the spread or recurrence of mesothelioma cells following surgical procedures.